PVahr/effective-cv-in-latex/README.md

 Heavily inspired, cough cough maybe a bit copied, from the great materials of Jean-Iuc Doumont, that you can retrieve at this [link](https://principiae.be/pdfs/ECV-1.01.pdf).

+It uses the Georgia font from the fontspec package.

 ## How to use it
 1. Download everything
 2. Change the content to your taste